 However, the process of finding a lender and applying for financing takes time, which is something that you might not have an abundance of as you manage the day-to-day of your poultry farm.
 Rather than take your focus away from your business, you can team up with National Business Capital and have our team do the heavy lifting for you.

-At National, we leverage a 75+ lender marketplace to connect entrepreneurs with competitive financing that helps them grow and scale fast.
+At National, we leverage exclusive lender relationships to connect entrepreneurs with competitive financing that helps them grow and scale fast.
 Our experienced Business Finance Advisors take the time to learn about you, your business, and your challenges to find best-fit solutions for your specific circumstances, allowing you to spend time on what matters most—your business.

 Before you start your own poultry farm, you’ll need to familiarize yourself with poultry farming techniques, choose the sector you’ll operate within, and decide on a type of bird(s) to support your business.